vuxcode/pr1-project-mehdinajafi404/time-report.md

 - 24-11-2025 13:00 Worked for 4.5 hours.

   - *Created the the maze generator and made small changes with make everything run smoothly.
 There are some issues with buttons but i will fix them next time.*

+- 26-11-2025 13:00 Worked for 2 hours.

+  - *Removed one button because they both basically did the same thing.
+Experimented with colors but it didn't turn out like i wanted to*
+  - *Added game title at the top*